thabthtt/car_game/README.md

 Formatting for our `README.md` is sampled from https://github.com/liamogw/guitar-hero.git

-We received the vga_driver module, traffic_controller module, and the traffic_visual module from Liam O'Grady-Walsh and Michael Skidmore in the project link above.
+We received the vga_driver module, lsfr module, traffic_controller module, and the traffic_visual module from Liam O'Grady-Walsh and Michael Skidmore in the project link above.

 # Conclusions
 Unfortunately we were not able to complete our game because we were not able to figure out how to implement our collision module when our lsfr module worked and vice versa.